-After installing Yoast Pro and using the function Optimize SEO Data it may happen that you get the error “Oops, something has gone wrong and we couldn’t complete the optimization of your SEO data.
+After installing Yoast Pro and using the “Optimize SEO Data” function, you may encounter an error stating, “Oops, something has gone wrong, and we couldn’t complete the optimization of your SEO data.
 Please click the button again to re-start the process.”
+This error is typically caused by invalid previously optimized data or conflicts with other plugins or themes.

 Reset Yoast Data